 Between here and the Maypole you passed the tastefully designed Church Centre, opened for church and community use in 2018.
 Adjacent to the Church Centre is the new vicarage and adjacent to that is the original vicarage, built in 1860.
-The garage and shop (currently closed and under renovation – mid 2020) across the street were formerly a garage and car franchise owned by churchwarden, the late Mr Brian Franklin.
+The Co-op shop across the street was formerly a garage and car franchise owned by churchwarden, the late Mr Brian Franklin.
 When St James was very badly damaged by fire in 1981 services were held in the car showroom.
 There is at least one person who can claim that they were christened there.

 Over 100 years earlier services were held in the Clubroom of the Rising Sun Inn, presumably while St James was being restored.
 On Saturday mornings members of the church can often be seen at the Nelson Oak in the village centre, where they communicate their faith to the public.